nhsconnect/FHIR-NRLS-API/pages/retrieval/retrieval_overview.md

 ## User Access to Information

-When a consumer system requests pointers for a patient, the NRL will returned all pointers for that patient which are of a type that the organisation has been approved to receive.
+When a consumer system requests pointers for a patient, the NRL will return all pointers for that patient which are of a type that the organisation has been approved to receive.

-Once the pointers have been returned, it is the responsibility of the consuming organisation/system to control which pointers and what informationation retrieved using the pointers is shared with the end user.
-This will require some level of filtering within the consumer system and should be implemented in line with local access rules to judge whether a given user should be permitted to know that a pointer type exists or to be given access to information retrieved using information from a pointer.
+Once the pointers have been returned, it is the responsibility of the consuming organisation/system to control which pointers and what information retrieved using the pointers is shared with the end user.
+This will require a level of RBAC control and filtering within the consumer system and should be implemented in line with local access rules to judge whether a given user should be permitted to know that a pointer type exists or to be given access to information retrieved using information from a pointer.

-Details of access control requirement are outlined on the [Access Controls](explore_rbac_mapping.html) page.
+Details of access control requirements are outlined on the [Access Controls](explore_rbac_mapping.html) page.

 ## Retrieval Availability